 Many programs are restricted to those undergraduate students who will not have graduated before the program begins (that is, they exclude current seniors).
 The following five programs do accept applications from graduating seniors:

 NIST SURF is the National Institute of Standards and Technology's Summer Undergraduate Research Fellowship with projects in applied mathematics.
-Applications are made through your undergraduate institution; the person to contact to start the process may be listed here.
+There is a Gaithersburg site and a Boulder site (only Gaithersburg currently takes graduating seniors).
+Applications are made through your undergraduate institution; the person to contact to start the process may be listed here (Gaithersburg) or here (Boulder).

 IPAM is the Institute for Pure and Applied Mathematics.
 It hosts the Research in Industrial Projects (RIPS) for undergraduates and recent graduates.